The 5 Stages of the Agile Software Development Lifecycle

 Stage 5: Operations

-Once the magic button is pushed, the work continues.
+After pushing the magic button, the work continues.
 Ongoing maintenance helps squash bugs and maintain functionality.
-As users engage with the app, there will be opportunities to collect feedback and make improvements that can be released in future iterations.
+As users engage with the app, there will be opportunities to collect feedback and make improvements to release in future iterations.

-Make sure to improve collaboration between business and IT and allow for faster discovery of project requirements to ensure a quicker time to value.
-Allowing for quick adoption to changing business needs improves speed and agility throughout all phases.
+Improve collaboration between business and IT and allow faster discovery of project requirements to ensure a quicker time to value.
+Allowing for rapid adoption to changing business needs improves speed and agility throughout all phases.

 Design your solutions using the principles from a component-based or microservices architecture.
-This enables teams to create autonomous and independent systems, allowing for flexibility due to the reduced impact of change.
+This architecture enables teams to create autonomous and independent systems, reducing the impact of change and increasing flexibility.

 Technology is what ultimately enables agility.
-To achieve the most value, it’s imperative to choose the right technology for the job.
-While identifying your focus areas, look at your underlying business goals and select a tool that helps you achieve those goals with the least amount of effort.
+To achieve the most value, choosing the right technology for the job is imperative.
+While identifying your focus areas, look at your underlying business goals.
+Select a tool that helps you achieve those goals with the least amount of effort.

-Do your due diligence and adopt a combination of technologies that can collaboratively support you in the pursuit of becoming agile.
-Choose technologies that are open and can easily increase your agility, but are also capable of growing with you.
+Do your due diligence and adopt a combination of technologies that can collaboratively support you in becoming Agile.
+Choose open technologies that can quickly increase your agility and grow with you.